SymfonyCasts/symfony5/sfcasts/ep5-security/password-credentials.md

-# Hashing Plain Password & PasswordCredentials
+# Hashing Plain Passwords & PasswordCredentials

 The process of saving a user's password always looks like this: start with a plain-text password, hash that, *then* save the hashed version onto the `User`.
-This is something we're going to do in the fixtures... but we'll also do this on a registration form we'll build later... and you would also need it on a change password form.
+This is something we're going to do in the fixtures... but we'll also do this on a registration form later... and you would also need it on a change password form.

 ## Adding a plainPassword Field